 Days 18-23: Begin the final phase of the backpacking expedition in Big Bend National Park.

-Days 24-28: Return to basecamp for a mix of activities including a service project, rock climbing, and exploration of the “next-steps” in life.
+Days 24-26: Return to basecamp for a mix of activities including gear clean, a service project, and exploration of the “next-steps” in life.
 Make final preparations for your first family phone conference.
-Participate in the family phone conference and think about what you’d like to accomplish during the second phase of the semester.
-Learn about canoeing expedition equipment.
-Plan and pack out food for the second expedition.

-Days 40-44: Begin the final phase of the canoeing expedition.
+Days 41-44: Begin the final phase of the canoeing expedition.
 Work with your group to navigate to your pick-up location.
-During this portion, participate in a second Solo experience.

 Wilderness travel means you can and, for your comfort, should carry a lot less than you do in the regular world.
 Most experienced wilderness travelers will tell you that they bring about the same amount of gear on a three-day trip as they would on a three-week trip.
 This packing list has been refined over 50 years of Voyageur Outward Bound School expeditions.
 Please stick to it closely.
 It is designed to ensure that you have everything you need to be safe and comfortable during your expedition.